tmaiaroto/aegis/README.md

 }
 ```

 NOTE: The `body` must be a string.
-If it's JSON then you'll need to escape it.
-API Gateway will return
+API Gateway will return this as JSON if the `Content-Type` header
-this as JSON.
-Also note the `Content-Type` header.
+is set appropriately.

 If you want to use another Lambda function, you'll need to configure `aegis.yaml` appropriately.
 It's under `lambda.sourceZip` config key, for example: